Traditional vs. Modern Yurts – What’s the Difference?

 As with their modern equivalents, Mongolian gers have accordion lattice walls and a tension band running around the top of the wall.
 This tension band, originally made of woven cloth or rope, plays a very important role.
 You see, the rafters create an inward, downward pressure where they meet at the center crown.
 The outer tension band holds the rafters in a state of constant pressure, creating a strong, stable structure.
 In Mongolian culture, the crown was passed down from father to son; long-established families pointed to smoke stains on the crown as evidence of their clan’s endurance.
 An opening in the crown allows sunlight to enter and smoke to escape.

-The lattice wall of traditional yurts was typically made from willow, birch or poplar saplings fastened together using leather thongs.
+The lattice wall of traditional yurts was typically made from willow, birch, or poplar saplings fastened together using leather thongs.
 It was made in sections that would be lashed together each time the yurt was assembled.
 This was done so that when the yurt was dismantled the individual components could be transported by a few pack animals.

-The design of the traditional yurt was tremendously effective for the people living on the Central Asian steppe since many were nomadic herdsman.
+The design of the traditional yurt was tremendously effective for the people living on the Central Asian steppe since many were nomadic herdsmen.
 They would move several times a year so that their flocks would have greener pastures to graze.
-The yurt is lightweight, quick to assemble and its circular shape without eves or flat surfaces is very aerodynamic, which is important with the winds that occur on the steppe.
+The yurt is lightweight, quick to assemble and its circular shape without eaves or flat surfaces is very aerodynamic, which is important with the winds that occur on the steppe.

 Modern Yurts